Submissions closed 8 October 2017

-This is a topic that Council continues to receive inquiries on from a range of viewpoints in business, churches and the wider community.
+This is a topic that the Council continues to receive inquiries on from a range of viewpoints in local business, churches, as well as the wider community.

 There are links to further information about the legislation that enables this policy work at the bottom of this page.